 • Begin in a neutral position on the net and await the instruction to lift

-• To begin to raise off the net, you will need to evenly spread each part of your flying surface area to create the lift required
+• To begin to raise off of the net, you will need to evenly spread each part of your flying surface area to create the lift required

 • Make continuous small adjustments to your body position to maintain your relative position inside the tunnel